asyncapi/website/pages/blog/websocket-part2.md

 ## Writing a single AsyncAPI document

-Because of all these different challenges, I took the **docs-only** patch described in section [Choosing the right path to Rome](#choosing-the-right-path-to-rome).
-No worries though, I give tips for the other path.
+Because of all these different challenges, I took the **docs-only** road described in section [Choosing the right road to Rome](#choosing-the-right-road-to-rome).
+No worries though, I give tips for the other road.

 ### Basic information about the API